SvenPfiffner/SegmentBot/README.md

 5. Access the app in your browser at ```http://localhost:8501```.

 ## Acknowledgments
 A large portion of this project is made possible by state-of-the-art research on Segmentation models.
 The segmentation logic is based on the work of IDEA-Research on Grounded-Segment-Anything.
+While the original work in this repository is licensed under GLP-3.0, the use of this software requires models and sourcecode from the projects below, where licensing terms for these parts carry over.

 [Grounded-Segment-Anything](https://github.com/IDEA-Research/Grounded-Segment-Anything)

 [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO)